EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 ### MultiQC

-Just like the pipeline generates MultiQC reports on a per-assembly basis, it also generates the same kind of report but on a per-study basis, which are located in the `multiqc/` directory.
+In addition to generating MultiQC reports for each assembly, the pipeline also produces per-study reports, which can be found in the `multiqc/` directory.

 ### dram-distill